w3f/polkadot-wiki/docs/learn-account-generation.md

 ## Parity Signer

-Parity Signer is a secure way of storing your dots on an air-gapped device.
+Parity Signer is a secure way of storing your DOTs on an air-gapped device.

 __Coming soon!__